WHNS: Rebuilding channel 21 and Pappas ownership

 With approval from the FCC in hand, Pappas set out to rebuild the station.
-An existing building near Interstate 85 and Pelham Road, midway between Greenville and Spartanburg, was refitted to serve as the main WHNS studio base; delays in establishing more than a temporary presence in Asheville attracted protests from competitor WAXA-TV (channel 40) in Anderson.
-The delays were due to site work and sale negotiations.

-WHNS began broadcasting April 1, 1984, promoting itself as the market's first general-entertainment independent station.
+An existing building near Interstate 85 and Pelham Road, midway between Greenville and Spartanburg, was refitted to serve as the main WHNS studio base.
+Competitor WAXA-TV (channel 40) in Anderson charged Pappas with not meeting its commitments to its city of license, though the construction of local facilities there had been delayed due to site work and sale negotiations.
+WHNS began broadcasting on April 1, 1984, promoting itself as the market's first general-entertainment independent station.
+Its program lineup—determined in part from more than 22,000 comments received from viewers—included cartoons, classic TV series, and movies.
 (WAXA-TV, in comparison, did not reach homes in the North Carolina portion of the market.)
 It used one of the first circularly polarized TV antennas in service, broadcasting 3.5 million watts of power from Slick Rock Mountain.
 The station represented a $12 million investment in facilities and another $5 million in programs.